LSy3011/tpu-mlir/python/tools/qat/sophgo_mq/README.md

 ### NLP QAT

-SOPHGO-mq supports QAT quantization for the BERT model on the SQuAD dataset.
+xx-mq supports QAT quantization for the BERT model on the SQuAD dataset.

 ```Shell
 cd ./application/nlp_example